kampernet/robojom/README.md

 robojom
 =======

-a robot you can jom with
+Robojom is a robot you can jom with.
+This is a place you download and upload song and player files to use with Robojom.

+Robojom is coming soon for download at http://robojom.com